Priyanka142806/Py-Scripts/scripts/URL_Short/README.md

 # Shorty
 ### A compact URL shortener

-Shorty uses python code to shorten URLs on the go!
+URL_Short uses `python` code to shorten URLs on the go!

 The user input is sent to tinyurl.com and returns the shortened link which is displayed in the terminal itself